linus-berg/s3-robust-sync/README.md

 dotnet build
 ```

-To create a standalone executable that you can run without the `dotnet` prefix:
+Create a standalone executable:

 ```bash
 # Example for macOS ARM64
 dotnet publish -c Release -r osx-arm64 --self-contained true -p:PublishSingleFile=true
 ```

-Alternatively, cross-platform single-file executables are automatically compiled and attached to GitHub Releases via GitHub Actions!
+Cross-platform binaries are also automatically compiled and attached to GitHub Releases via GitHub Actions.

 ## Usage

-S3 Robust Sync is built using the Cocona CLI framework.
-You can run it directly via `dotnet run` (make sure to use `--` before your arguments):

 ```bash
 dotnet run -- [options]
 ```

+> **Note:** When using `dotnet run`, use `--` to separate dotnet arguments from application arguments.

 ### Options